Fractional CMO

 That cross-pollination matters.
 A strategy proven at scale can be adapted to a €5M ARR company in weeks, not months.
 It is what makes the part-time CMO model structurally superior to a single hire:

-• Proven frameworks, adapted to your growth stage
+• Proven frameworks, adapted to your growth stage, not built from scratch

 • No single point of failure in your marketing function